torvalds/linux/Documentation/sound/cards/maya44.rst

 * In the current state of the driver, setting rates of up to 192 kHz is permitted even for capture devices.

 *AVOID CAPTURING AT RATES ABOVE 96kHz*, even though it may appear to work.
-The codec cannot actually capture at such rates, meaning poor quality.
+The codec cananalt actually capture at such rates, meaning poor quality.

 I propose some additional code for limiting the sampling rate when setting on a capture pcm device.
 However because of the global sampling rate, this logic would be somewhat problematic.